-Prices and pricing are a topic that business people seldom talk about with much enthusiasm, especially to their customers.
+Prices and pricing are topics that business people seldom talk about with much enthusiasm, especially to their customers.
 But this is shortsighted, as in fact few decisions in a firm pack the same punch, now and in the longer term.
-It may not seem like it at first sight, but a price is far more than a quantity; it is also a means to select the customers that you truly want, prod them to act in ways that benefit the organisation, advertise your differentiation and competitive edge, and stir lasting emotions.
+It may not seem like it at first sight, but a price is far more than a quantity; it is also a means to select the customers that you truly want, prod them to act in ways that benefit the organization, advertise your differentiation and competitive edge, and stir lasting emotions.
 When all is said and done, this elephant is a powerful but often misused ally.

 “Take what you want, God said to man, and pay for it.”
 (Spanish proverb)

 Every business has to price what it sells.
 It is inescapable, yet also deeply misunderstood.
-This session explains that managers mostly characterise pricing as a dry, tactical exercise in “running the numbers” that follows and is independent of the value-creating activities in the organization.
+This session explains that managers mostly characterize pricing as a tactical afterthought—an exercise in “running the numbers” that follows and is independent of the value-creating activities in the organization.
 In fact, pricing decisions are as much about creativity and strategy as they are about dollars and cents.
-And prices shape a market as much as they mark the value of a sale.
-Ultimately, the problem in organisations is often one of scope: there are multiple challenges and perspectives that must be recognised and tackled in order to improve this basic business skill.
-Getting all of it right can reveal unexpected opportunities to capture, communicate and even grow value in the eyes of paying customers.
+And prices educate and stimulate a market as much as they mark the value of a sale.
+Ultimately, the problem among managers is one of scope: there are multiple challenges and perspectives that must be recognized and tackled in order to improve this basic business skill.
+Getting all of it right can reveal unexpected opportunities to capture, communicate, and even grow value in the eyes of paying customers.

 The digital revolution affects just about every part of a business … including how it prices.
-What is important now is understanding what aspects have changed, how and why they did change, and, importantly, what we can do about it tomorrow.
+What is important now is understanding what aspects have changed, how and why they did change and, importantly, what we can do about it tomorrow.
 This session stresses four mega trends that are disrupting pricing potential: accountability, transparency, fit, and automation.
 Failure to understand how each of these forces affects your environment virtually guarantees that you are not tapping the full potential of your customers.
-Importantly, it also signals that you are exposing the organisation to serious threats.
+Importantly, it also signals that you are exposing the organization to serious threats.

 “The buck stops here.”
 (Harry Truman)